prxcode/python-program/README.md

 # python-program
-All Java lang at one place
+All python lang at one place